rroland10/dex223-bug-bounty/FAQ.md

 ### What if my report is urgent?
 For urgent issues:
 - Open a GitHub issue with "URGENT" in the title
-- Post in Telegram security channel (for critical issues only)
+- Post in Telegram channel (for critical issues only)
 - We'll respond as quickly as possible

 ### What if I accidentally cause damage?